 WIND ENERGY FOR RURAL AMERICA

 The cost of wind energy has dropped more than 50% over the past five years, providing a cost-competitive source for clean electricity across the nation.
-Wind powers the equivalent of 18 million American homes each year.* Wind energy comes with many benefits, including reduced pollution, increased domestic employment, consumer cost savings, water conservation, nationwide availability, and increased community revenues.** Wind turbines compliment working farms, because they allow for existing agricultural operations to continue around them.
-They also help farmers by diversifying the rural economy and providing a consistent, drought-resistant new harvest.
+Wind powers the equivalent of 25 million American homes each year.* Wind energy comes with many benefits, including reduced pollution, increased domestic employment, consumer cost savings, water conservation, nationwide availability, and increased community revenues.** Wind turbines complement working farms and rural land, because they allow for existing agricultural or recreational operations to continue around them.
+They also help rural economic development by diversifying the local economy and providing a consistent stream of recurring revenue.

-The Emerson Creek Wind project is preparing to submit its Ohio Power Siting Board permit application in the coming months.
-This permitting process typically takes seven to ten months, which means the permit will likely be received in late 2019.
-Construction will commence in early 2020, and commercial operations of the project will occur in late 2020.
-Between now and the conclusion of construction, Apex will be working closely with Huron, Erie, and Seneca Counties on details of the project and offering opportunities for the public to provide input into the process.
-A Public Information Meeting held in relation to the Ohio Power Siting Board permit application for the Emerson Creek Wind project will be held on November 15, 2018 from 5:00-7:00 at the Bronson-Norwalk Conservation League at 295 Town Line Rd 151, Norwalk, OH 44857.
+The Emerson Creek Wind project filed an application with the Ohio Power Siting Board in 2019 and is actively moving through the permitting process.
+The permit will likely be received in the second half of 2020.
+Construction will commence in early 2021, and commercial operations of the project will begin in late 2021.
+For more information on the permitting process and ways to voice your support, visit the project docket page on the Ohio Power Siting Board's website.
+Between now and the conclusion of construction, Apex will be working closely with Huron and Erie Counties on details of the project and offering opportunities for the public to provide input into the process.

 **Department of Energy, Wind Vision: A New Era for Wind Power in the United States, 2015